PORTLAND, Ore. — Fans wanting to watch Portland Trail Blazers games on TV this season will have more options than they've had in years past.

 Blazers TV history

-Monday's development appears to finally close the chapter on a nearly two-decade saga of Portland Trail Blazers fans' struggle to watch games on TV.
+The team's new TV deal is the first step in ending a nearly two-decade saga of Portland Trail Blazers fans' struggle to watch games on TV.

 Comcast Sports Northwest, which later became NBC Sports Northwest, was the media partner of the Blazers for 14 years, starting in 2007.
 When the Blazer re-upped with Comcast in 2016, part of the deal stipulated that Portland's games be removed from KGW, which for 25 years had carried anywhere from 16 to 26 games per year over the local airwaves.